Tangjj1996/svg-px2rem-loader/README.md

 # SEMI SVG FILE TOOL

-## this is a development environment which convert svg file px to rem tool
+## This is a development environment which convert svg file px to rem tool

-## created by tangji
+## Created by tangji